Photographic Work

 The Polyptych

 The earliest polyptychs date to just after the year 1300.
 This is when this type of image making began to be promoted by Sienese artists working on commissions for Dominican and Franciscan churches.
 One of the earliest examples of this multi-image story telling is Duccio’s Polyptych No. 28.
-The context of Masi’s first photographic polyptych curiously is about the Palio of Siena – Power and Glory, the face of the Palio, 2001.
+The context of Masi’s first photographic polyptych, which was shot in 1998, curiously is about the Palio of Siena – Power and Glory, the face of the Palio, 2001.

 Stories triptychs